Harald J. W. Mueller-Kirsten

 Harald J.W.
 Mueller-Kirsten (born 1935) is a German theoretical physicist specializing in Theoretical particle physics and Mathematical physics.

 Education and career

 Müller-Kirsten obtained the B.Sc.
 (First Class Honours) in 1957 and the Ph.D. in 1960 from the University of Western Australia in Perth, where his doctoral advisor was Robert Balson Dingle.

-Thereafter he was postdoc at the Ludwig Maximilians University in Munich (Institute of F. Bopp) and obtained the habilitation there in 1971.
+Thereafter he was postdoc at LMU Munich (Institute of F. Bopp) and obtained the habilitation there in 1971.
 Müller-Kirsten was an assistant professor at the American University of Beirut in 1967, NATO-Fellow at the Lawrence Radiation Laboratory in Berkeley in 1970, and Max-Kade-Foundation Fellow at SLAC, Stanford in 1974–75.
-In 1972 he was appointed Wissenschaftlicher Rat and Professor (H2) at the University of Kaiserslautern, then there in 1976 University Professor (C2) and in 1995 University Professor (C3).
+In 1972, he was appointed Wissenschaftlicher Rat and Professor (H2) at the University of Kaiserslautern, then there in 1976 University Professor (C2) and in 1995 University Professor (C3).